Gympie Town Hall: History

+The Gympie Town Hall was opened in 1890 on land which had been chosen by the Gympie Town Council in 1883 and was designed by Clark Brothers, who designed several other buildings for the town.
+It was extended in 1938–1939 by Brisbane architect C H Griffin.
+The town hall was opened by William Smyth MLA on 4 March 1891 and the first council meeting held in the new chambers took place on the same day.

+In 1930, following the 1905 incorporation of Gympie as a city, the new Gympie City Council was considering the construction of a larger town hall to accommodate the growing populations needs.
+Additions were made to the town hall building in 1938 which included a new post office and reception hall.
+The Gympie Town Hall's additions were officially opened by the State Treasurer (Mr Frank Cooper) on 21 October 1939.

 The completion of the Gympie Town Hall in 1939 was part of a wider pattern of civic building that took place during the second half of the 1930s when numerous town halls were constructed across Australia as an expression of civic pride when the economy was once again on a more secure foundation after the Great Depression.
-Many Queensland country towns erected or remodelled civic buildings.
-The Queensland government played an important role in facilitating many of these projects, by subsidising expenditure by shire councils on new buildings or remodelling their existing premises.
-As a result, more than 20 shire and town council buildings were erected during 1938–1939 and six shire halls were remodelled.
-In the last two years of the 1930s, more than was spent on new shire and council halls and nearly was outlaid on alterations to existing buildings.

-Town halls of varying design and dimension are landmarks of Australia's cities and suburbs, shires and towns.
-They have been important as social venues and focal points for their communities and also for the administration of local government.
-The Gympie Town Hall was such a venue.
-The accommodation of the Gympie East Post Office on the ground floor of the new section of the Gympie Town Hall between 9 May 1939 and 26 July 1967 gave it further important social function.

-Between 1977 and 1982 internal alterations to the Gympie Town Hall were undertaken with money obtained through a debenture loan approved by the Queensland Treasury.
-These included architectural work (probably new joinery); mechanical and electrical alterations to the auditorium; internal telephone extension relocation and switchboard installation; internal painting of the ground floor; reconstruction of the World War I remembrance alcove; new floor coverings; office equipment; and glass and timber panel partitions.
+Between 1977 and 1982 internal alterations to the Gympie Town Hall were undertaken and included architectural work; mechanical and electrical alterations to the auditorium; internal telephone extension relocation and switchboard installation; internal painting of the ground floor; reconstruction of the World War I remembrance alcove; new floor coverings; office equipment; and glass and timber panel partitions.

 In 2009 the Gympie Regional Council recommenced meeting in the Gympie Town Hall, after many years of meeting in the former Queensland National Bank building in Channon Street.
 The remainder of the building continues to be used as office accommodation for council staff.